Shryne/ObjectsJson/README.md

   * Easy expandable
   * No unnecessary exception throwing
   * **No object mapping**
     A json object is not comperable with a java object, because it is just a container of data without any behaviour.
 A java object on the other side should only expose behaviour.
 Because of this conceptual difference any direct mapping would violate the object oriented design.
   * Supports conversion from and to a json file or anything else
   * Own json sources or targets can be defined
-  * No static methods
-  * No getters

 # Examples
 ## Creating json